Piano Tuners Vary in Quality

 No merchant offers their produce at the same price as another, just like when you go to the market to buy commodities.
-They all have their quotations which depend on many variables.
-In the same way, the cost of piano tuning is not the same for all tuners.
-It depends on certain variables also.
-These variables include;
+They all have their quotations, which depend on many variables.
+Similarly, the cost of piano tuning varies depending on the tuner.
+It also depends on certain variables.

 Piano tuners often factor in travel costs when determining their service charges.
-If a piano tuner has to travel a long distance to tune your piano, your cost might be slightly higher because he/she has to recover the amount used to travel to and fro and also the time that was used on your project alone.
+If a piano tuner has to travel a long distance to tune your piano, your cost may be slightly higher because he or she has to recover the amount used to travel to and fro and also the time that was used on your project alone.

-Experience of the piano tuner is another variable that determines how much one has to spend to get their piano tuned.
+The experience of the piano tuner is another variable that determines how much one has to spend to get their piano tuned.
 The more experience the tuner has, the higher the cost.
 The lower the experience of the piano tuner, the lower the cost of tuning it.
 Piano tuners with a long-standing reputation for quality work and positive customer feedback tend to charge higher rates.
 Years of experience demonstrate a commitment to the craft and an ability to consistently deliver good results.

-The age of the piano is a huge factor in the determination of the cost to be charged for piano tuning.
-If the piano is a bit old, it requires more work and as a result the cost of tuning increases.
-If the piano is new however, it only requires a little touch-up and therefore the cost will be considerably lower.
+The age of the piano is a huge factor in determining the cost to be charged for piano tuning.
+If the piano is a bit old, it requires more work, and as a result, the cost of tuning increases.
+If the piano is new, however, it only requires a little touch-up, and therefore the cost will be considerably lower.

-The cost of piano tuning very much varies based on diverse factors.
-It is important to ask the tuner before the work begins.
+The cost of piano tuning varies greatly based on diverse factors.
+It is essential to ask the tuner before the work begins.
 If you require a piano tuner in London, then please visit our piano tuning page for our full and transparent rates.